---

 ## Specification

 Four EIPs currently specify new EVM opcodes and semantics for static control flow: [EIP-615: Subroutines and Static Jumps for the EVM](./eip-615.md), [EIP-4750: EOF - Functions](./eip-4750.md), [EIP-7979: Call and Return Opcodes for the EVM](./eip-7979.md), and [EIP-8013: Static relative jumps and calls for the EVM](./eip-8013.md).
-They are all implemented with the standard Turing return stack architecture, and are for the most part compatible with each other other.
+They are all implemented with the standard Turing return stack architecture, and are for the most part compatible with each other.
 In particular, EIP-7979 can be used to implement every other EIP here.

 ## Rationale